 Move two tables outside and tape down paper/copies of the school newspaper down to protect the table from the nail polish the girls will be using to paint the earrings.

 Move in a lot of chairs.
-Preferably, no chairs with fabric on them in case nail polish is dropped on the chairs,
+Preferably, no chairs with fabric on them in case nail polish is dropped on the chairs.

 Set out the nail polish, acetone, eyelets, earring hooks, earring backs, jeweler pliers, and diagonal cutters.
 Do not place out the Texas shapes or the girls will grab as many as they want.